brokenhandsio/swift-webauthn-guide/README.md

 #### Setting up the Relying Party

-If you haven't already downloaded the [starter template](https://github.com/brokenhandsio/swift-webauthn-guide), you should do so now.
-To start add the Swift WebAuthn library to your `Package.swift`:
+If you haven't already downloaded the [demo project](https://github.com/brokenhandsio/swift-webauthn-guide), you should do so now.
+There's a `starter` and `final` project.
+Open the starter project and add the Swift WebAuthn library to your `Package.swift`:

 ```Swift
 dependencies: [